 Individually all of these are solveable, but to deploy real time event stream processing with good performance, reliability and which provides the type of complex analytics that we need to can be a large undertaking.

-Evolve From Historical Dashboards To Automated Interventions
+From Dashboards to Automated Reports

 The immediate opportunity is to expose real time analytics to your users through dashboards and reports, so that they can see operationally what is taking place in the business.